mala7891/ndvi-brighton-co/README.md

 # Preprocessing and Analysis:
 Process the collected satellite data to remove any noise or artifacts and calculate the NDVI values for each pixel within the imagery.
 # NDVI Map Generation:
-Utilize GIS software (such as ArcGIS, QGIS, or similar) to generate custom NDVI maps based on the processed satellite data.
+Utilize ArcGIS Pro to generate custom NDVI maps based on the processed satellite data.
 These maps will visually represent the vegetation density and health across the selected areas.
 # Interpretation and Analysis:
 Interpret the NDVI maps and analyze the vegetation patterns, identifying areas with higher or lower vegetation density or potential ecological significance.
 # Documentation and Reporting:
-Prepare a comprehensive report summarizing the findings, interpretations, and recommendations based on the NDVI analysis.
+Summarize the findings, interpretations, and recommendations based on the NDVI analysis.
 Include relevant historical and ecological context to enhance decision-makers' understanding of the landscape conditions.
 # Presentation and Discussion:
 Present the findings to the appropriate stakeholders, including municipality officials, urban planners, and environmental experts.
 Facilitate a discussion on the management strategies and practices that balance conservation and resource use while maintaining ecosystem services and resilience to environmental changes.
 # Integration and Decision-making: